Why do we perform better when someone has high expectations of us?

 Related TDL articles

 High-Potential Employee Programs Can Be Self-Fulfilling Prophecies.
 Here Are Three Ways Firms Can Avoid This Problem

-In this article, Natasha Ouslis and Zad El-Makkaoui, two of our writers who both work in behavioral consulting, examine the Pygmalion effect in relation to high potential employee programs.
+In this article, behavioral consultants Natasha Ouslis and Zad El-Makkaoui examine the Pygmalion effect in relation to high-potential employee programs.
 Ouslis and El-Makkaoui discuss that while such programs are usually built with good intentions, employers have to be careful not to ignore some employees because they don’t fit into their preconceived notions of what success looks like.

 In this article, Melina Moleskis discusses an iconic example of the Pygmalion effect: classroom learning.
 In particular, she delves into Rosenthal and Jacobson’s original research, and how preexisting stereotypes may cause teachers to favorably treat some students over others.
 Finally, Moleskis provides a series of steps to remove biases from expectations so that all students have a chance at benefiting from the Pygmalion effect.